owncloud/ios-app/enterprise/register/README.md

 ## Run Register Script

-After preparing the environement you can run the script:
+After preparing the environment you can run the script:

 ```
 sudo bundle exec registerOwncloudApp.rb